AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/cohort-table/cohort-use-cases.md

 Using [!UICONTROL Cohort Analysis], you could see, for example, that anywhere between 8% and 10% of free Creative Cloud users upgrade in the first month after installation.
 Regardless of when the users installed.
 12-15% upgrade in the second month of use.
 After that, upgrading significantly drops off: 4-5% in month three, 3-4% in month four, and 1-2% in month five.

-Recognizing that you need not to lose potential customers in month three, you set up an email campaign designed to go out in the middle of month three to a sample of users.
+You do not want to lose potential customers in month three.
+So, you set up an email campaign designed to go out in the middle of the third month to a sample of users.
 Offering a $50 coupon to users who have not yet upgraded.

 Check back with your cohort analysis reports a few months later.
 For cohorts formed after the launch of the campaign, conversion to paid Creative Cloud subscriptions in month three has risen from 4-5% to 13-14%.
 This rise in conversion results in hundreds of thousands of dollars per cohort, for every monthly cohort that hits month three from that point forward.

 ## Complex Cohort filters use case

 A major hotel chain targets multiple customer groups for promotions and tracks against performance.
 To identify the best groups of user cohorts to target, they want to create very specific cohort groups.
 Using the augmented [!UICONTROL Inclusion] and [!UICONTROL Return] Criteria within [!UICONTROL Cohort] Tables, the hotel chain is able to define just the right cohort groupings with multiple metrics and filters.
-So the hotel chain can identify underperforming customers groups to target customers with promotions and deals to increase bookings.
+So, the hotel chain can identify underperforming customer groups to target customers with promotions and deals to increase bookings.

 ## App Version Adoption use case